-- 1. Straddle the motorcycle and bring it to the fully upright position.
-Position the handlebars so that the fluid reservoir is level. - 2.
-View the fluid level through the sight glass.
+- View the fluid level through the sight glass.
 The fluid should be clear.
-Replace cloudy or contaminated fluid. - The fluid level should be above the minimum indicator mark in the sight glass. - If the fluid level is low, inspect brake pads as outlined on pages 106-107.
+Replace cloudy or contaminated fluid. - The fluid level should be above the minimum indicator mark in the sight glass. - 4.
+If the fluid level is low, inspect brake pads as outlined on pages 110-111.
 If pads are not worn beyond the service limit, inspect the brake system for leaks.
-Check for signs of brake fluid leaks around hoses, fittings, reservoir, and brake calipers.

-5. Add brake fluid if necessary.
-See page 105.
+Check for signs of brake fluid leaks around hoses, fittings, reservoir, and brake calipers. - Add brake fluid if necessary.
+See page 109.